Please note that this service is a pilot and as such may develop in accordance with user feedback and experience.

 Who are your beneficiaries or service users?

 LawWorks assesses an organisation’s eligibility primarily on the basis of its beneficiaries: the individuals it helps and the way it helps them.
-The ultimate beneficiaries of your organisation should be predominantly vulnerable or disadvantaged individuals.
+The ultimate beneficiaries of your organisation should be predominantly vulnerable or disadvantaged individuals based in England and Wales.

 Organisations will generally be eligible for help if they provide activities like the following illustrative examples: